THE COUNSELING KIDS ENJOY

 "Mrs. Deborah, this place is kind of like a garbage dump.
-The feelings I don't like, I just leave here."
+The feelings I don't like, I just leave here.
+That feels good."

-"My mom and me love our special play times at home now!
+"Me and my mom love our special play times at home now.
 Thanks Mrs. Deborah."

 "Mrs. Deborah, I can handle anything now."